simple-acme/simple-acme.github.io/reference/plugins/csr/rsa.md

     name: Full
     cmd: '[--ocsp-must-staple] [--reuse-privatekey]'
 ---
-Generates 3072 bits RSA key pairs.
+Generates RSA key pairs.
 The number of key bits can be configured in [settings.json](/reference/settings) but may not be less than 2048.